btconway/babyagi/README.md

 Adding of stand-alone scripts as supplementary tools for BabyAGI:
   - scraper.py: Google toplist search and scraping of web pages related to the objective (using a slightly modified version of smart internet search).
 The results can be added to the document vector store before the task procedure is started with script ingest.py
   - ingest.py: Document loader, documents in subfolder "source_documents" are loaded and embedded in a document embedding vector store (from privateGPT repo with minor changes)
-  - qa-retrieval.py: Q&A retrieval with document embedding vector store, useful for evaluation purposes (slightly modified version of privateGPT.py)
+  - qa-retrieval.py: Q&A retrieval with document embedding vector store, useful for database evaluation (slightly modified version of privateGPT.py)

 All stand-alone scripts use BabyAGI parameters from .env file, see the document embedding extension and the description in comments.
 The document embedding LLM has its own model & settings, separate from task process LLM.
 See .env file for details.